johnlockejrr/jochre3-dla-server/README.md

 # YOLO Document Layout Analysis Server

-This server is adapted from: https://huggingface.co/spaces/qoobeeshy/yolo-document-layout-analysis
+This server provides endpoints to detect:

-It uses a model fine-tuned for a Bengali document corpus to recognize four classes:
-* Paragraph
+* Blocks (text blocks and images)
-* Text box
+* Text lines
-* Image
+* Words
-* Table
+* Glyphs

-Since the paragraph and text box masks can overlap the image and table masks, there are two models, one for the former and one for the later.
+Each detection is independent - it's up to the client software to combine them.

+Only block detection provides two different classes, "TopLevelTextBlock" and "Illustration".

+Behind-the-scenes, all models were constructed using [YOLOv8](https://docs.ultralytics.com/).

 ## Running locally